15 Surprising Things to Do in Salamina Greece

 1. Explore Salamina Town

-Salamina Island town is very popular for a day visit from Athens mainland.
-The town is built around the seaside and resembles many of the Piraeus suburbs.
+The town is built around the seaside, has many hills where you can enjoy a beautiful view, and sadly, resembles many of the Piraeus suburbs.

-• A very interesting Folklore and Popular Art Museum with traditional wedding gowns and Salamina dresses.
+A very interesting Folklore and Popular Art Museum with traditional wedding gowns and Salamina dresses.
+You can visit it at Kon/nou Karamanli 1 St inside the Municipal Palace, Monday to Friday between 9.00 am4.00 pm.

 A walk around the old and mostly abandoned neoclassic houses of Salamina island is worthwhile as you get an idea of how the town was 100 years ago or more.